-Unity WebGL content cannot currently be debugged in Visual Studio, which can make it difficult to find out what exactly is going wrong with your content.
+See in Glossary content cannot currently be debugged in Visual Studio, which can make it difficult to find out what exactly is going wrong with your content.
 Here are some tips on how to get information out of your buildThe process of compiling your project into a format that is ready to run on a specific platform or platforms.
 More info

 Unity WebGL does not have access to your file system, so it will not write a log file like other platforms.
 However, it will write all logging information which would normally go to the log file (such as

 For debugging purposes, you may typically want to make a development buildA development build includes debug symbols and enables the Profiler.
 More info

 See in Glossary in Unity (the Development Build checkbox in the Build Settings window).
 Development builds allow you to connect the profilerA window that helps you to optimize your game.
 It shows how much time is spent in the various areas of your game.
 For example, it can report the percentage of time spent rendering, animating or in your game logic.
 More info

 Debug.LogError.
 Unlike the managed stack traces which you can get when enabling Full exception support (see below), these stack traces will have mangled names, and contain not only managed code, but also the internal UnityEngine code.

 WebGL has different levels of exception support (See the page on Building for WebGL).
 By default, Unity WebGL will only support explicitly thrown exceptions.
 You can enable Full exception support which will then emit additional checks in the IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building projects for some platforms.
 More info